What are the unique landscaping insurance coverages you'll need to consider before purchasing coverage?

 You decide to help someone and put a retaining wall in or cut into a certain section of ground.
 And from a design perspective, something happens, you deflect water in someplace, and it creates pooling and creates an issue, and now a basement’s flooded.

 Now that homeowner is suing you because of a design decision you made.
-Nothing in your work was actually wrong, but it was the decisions, the design decisions that you made in taking a certain action that caused the loss.
+Nothing in your work was wrong, but it was the decisions, the design decisions that you made in taking a certain action that caused the loss.

 These are just a few of the insurance coverages you want to consider.